cado-security/product-help/docs/cado-response/deploy/aws/iam/aws-kms.md

 Getting the right KMS policies can prove difficult, particularly for cross-account Default KMS acquisitions and custom configurations.

 #### How KMS Encrypted EBS Volumes are Processed
-If a volume is encrypted with a KMS key, the platform will attempt to acess a snapshot of the volume if it's role has IAM permissions to do so.
+If a volume is encrypted with a KMS key, the platform will attempt to access a snapshot of the volume if it's role has IAM permissions to do so.
 If not, it will attempt to generate a temporary key to re-encrypt a snapshot of the volume, and then create a new volume from that snapshot for processing.
 The exact details will depend upon your KMS key policy and IAM role permissions, with error handling to advise during processing if the role does not have the necessary permissions.
 For more details, please refer to the [AWS documentation](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html).